-If you wish to obtain the certificate of the course, you must opt for the verified certificate mode.
+Therefore, if you wish to obtain the course certificate, you must opt for the verified certificate modality.

-Also, if you registered yourself as an audit track without a certificate and decide to obtain it, you can change the modality by making the respective payment.
-Review the dates and complete the graded assignments required to earn the certificate. edX has financial assistance for students who need it.
-If you opt for this alternative, you can download the tutorial with the steps to obtain the verified certificate.
+Likewise, if you registered as an attendee without a certificate and you decide to obtain it, you can change to the verified certificate mode by making the respective payment.
+Check the dates and complete the required qualifying tasks to obtain the certificate.